SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 ## Questions

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

+1. When you added the annotation to include the "Customer" field in the "General Information" field group, the value of the `Data` array looked like this (compressed for brevity): `Data: [ { Value: customer_ID, Label: 'Customer'}, ... ]`.
+What happens if you switch around the ellipsis (`...`) to come before the object describing the "Customer" field in the array, instead of after it?

 ---